 At the end of 2015, an international partnership led by the British Library received funding from the Newton Fund to digitise rare material from its South Asian printed books collection.
-The Two Centuries of Indian Print project will digitise 4,000 early printed Bengali books, amounting to more than 400,000 pages.
+The Two Centuries of Indian Print project will digitise more than 1,000 early printed Bengali books, amounting to more than 400,000 pages.
 It will also explore how digital research methods and tools can be applied to this digitised collection, and will deliver digital skills workshops and training sessions at Indian institutions to support innovative research within South Asian studies.

 This pilot project, to run from 2016 to 2018, is a partnership between the British Library, the School of Cultural Texts and Records (SCTR) of Jadavpur University, Srishti Institute of Art, Design and Technology, and the Library at SOAS University of London, working with the National Library of India, the National Mission on Libraries, and other institutions in India.